TOoSmOotH/onionbot/discord/README.md

 Make sure to set the following variables either in the `.env` file or by passing them as environment variables:

 - `DISCORD_TOKEN`: Your Discord bot token.
-- `OPNSENSE_API_KEY`: The API key for accessing OPNsense.
-- `OPNSENSE_API_SECRET`: The API secret for accessing OPNsense.
-- `OPNSENSE_IP`: The IP address of your OPNsense instance.
-- `ALIAS_NAME`: The alias name used for blocking IPs.

 ## Bot Commands